Tag Archives | introspection

 Writers Are Readers Who Write, Right?

-I’ve caught a couple articles via Twitter links advising writers of the need to cultivate readers in our genre, or be active on venues that are heavily used by readers alone.
-And hey, of course I understand the reasoning behind this instruction: Readers buy books.
-I hadn’t intended for it to be so, but it [...]
+I’ve caught a couple articles via Twitter advising writers of the need to cultivate readers in our genre, or be active on venues that are heavily used by readers alone.
+And hey, of course I understand the reasoning: Readers buy books.
+I hadn’t intended for it to be, but it turns out my blog, in […]